greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 DISTRIBUTED BY \(\{column\_name \[opclass\]\}\) \| DISTRIBUTED RANDOMLY \| DISTRIBUTED REPLICATED :   Specifies the distribution policy for a table.
 Changing a hash distribution policy causes the table data to be physically redistributed, which can be resource intensive.
 If you declare the same hash distribution policy or change from hash to random distribution, data will not be redistributed unless you declare `SET WITH (reorganize=true)`.

-:   Changing to or from a replicated distribution policy causes the table data to be redistributed.
+:   Changing to or from a replicated distribution policy always causes the table data to be redistributed.

 analyze_hll_non_part_table=true|false
 :   Use `analyze_hll_non_part_table=true` to force collection of HLL statistics even if the table is not part of a partitioned table.
 The default is `false`.

 reorganize=true\|false
 :   Use `reorganize=true` when the hash distribution policy has not changed or when you have changed from a hash to a random distribution, and you want to redistribute the data anyway.
+:   If you are setting the distribution policy, you must specify the `WITH (reorganize=<value>)` clause before the `DISTRIBUTED ...` clause.
+:   Any attempt to reorganize an external table fails with an error.

 parent\_table
 :   A parent table to associate or de-associate with this table.